Updated August 21, 2018.

 By making this thread an essential and keeping it on hand, you have the beginnings of lots of small projects.
 If you see a project on the Web or in a magazine you want to do RIGHT NOW you have the start in your favorite thread.

-While having lots of one thread in greens for leaves, and in brown and grey for wood isn’t essential, having little bits of many shades of these is.
-Your needlepoint will look better and more realistic because of the variety.
+While having lots of one thread in green for leaves, and in brown and grey for wood isn’t essential, having little bits of many shades of these colors is.
+We often stitch canvases with tress or leaves.
+Having several threads in these colors not only makes it easier to find the right shade, your needlepoint will look better and more realistic because of the variety.

 When you’re stumped for a color to buy in a new thread, buy these.
 You’ll build up your collection and make this variety an essential.